nghia-vo/sarepy/doc/source/toc/section1.rst

   :figclass: align-center

   Figure 3.
-Analysis of the linear response of the detector, giving the image in Fig. 2, helps to reveal the underlying defects. (a) X-ray intensities are varied by rotating an X-ray attenuator. (b) Intercepts of the fitting results.
+Analysis of the linear response of the detector, giving the image in Fig. 2, helps to reveal underlying defects. (a) X-ray intensities are varied by rotating an X-ray attenuator. (b) Intercepts of the fitting results.
   (c) Slopes of the fitting results.

-Retrieved response maps are useful to characterize a detector system and can be used to correct the irregular response of large size detectors where the response of each pixel is quite independent.
-However, in synchrotron-based microtomography systems, where scintillators are mainly unstructured types to achieve high resolution, the response maps cannot be used for correction.
-The reason is that the response of each pixel is not independent due to the scattering of scintillation photons as can be seen in Fig. 4.
+Retrieved response maps are useful to characterize detector systems and can be used to correct irregular responses of large size detectors where the response of each pixel is independent.
+However, in synchrotron-based microtomography systems, where scintillators are mainly unstructured types to achieve high resolution, this cannot be done due to the scattering of scintillation photons (Fig. 4) making the response of each pixel depend on its neighbors.

 .. figure:: section1_figs/fig4.jpg
   :figwidth: 65 %